Patients & Families

 Clinical trials are not right for everyone, but if you are interested, speak to your clinical oncologist.
 The more you know, the more you can consider what might be right for you.

 It is important to remember that not all clinical trials are open at all centres.
 Often a centre will offer trials that they have open, but if they feel a trial has the potential to be especially helpful to you they may discuss referring you to a centre where it is open.
-You can also request to be referred to a centre with a specific trial open if it is one that you would like to participate in.
+You can also ask to be referred to a centre with a specific trial open if it is one that you would like to take part in.

 Further information